Gravitational-Singularity/Queue-TDD/README.md

 make spotless deletes both the compiled queue.o file and the executable queue file.

-Note that minunit.h, was provided to me as part of the course.
-Queue.c was the main file I worked on, though the uncommented unit tests and some of the bare essentials were given to me as part of the assignment.
+Note additional files Makefile and"minunit.h", were provided to me as part of the course, and are necessary to make this function fully, but were not primarily my own work and are thus not displayed here.
+Queue.c was the main file I worked on, though the uncommented unit tests were given to me as part of the assignment.
 The circular queue code was also based off code found in Robert Lafore's "Data strctures and Algorithms in Java" book.

 There are no known errors.